Flatbed Winch StrapsMore info

 Winch Straps vs Transport Chains for Flatbed Trailers

 The number one priority for any driver is safety when securing, on the road with heavy loads, and the safety of other motorists.
-Some things to also consider are the maintenance and maintaining of these straps with winch straps being much easier to keep clean over the chain that requires more attention for quality checks as well.
-Winch Straps are attached to the sides of a flatbed trailer’s rub rail whereas chain can be difficult to store and maintain over time.
+Some things to also consider are the maintenance and maintaining of these straps with winch straps being much easier to keep clean over the chain requires more attention for quality checks as well.
+Winch Straps are attached to the sides of a flatbed trailer’s rub rail whereas chains can be challenging to store and maintain over time.

 The different types of hardware options for Winch Straps